NCIP/gdc-docs/docs/API/Users_Guide/Search_and_Retrieval.md

 ## Quicksearch Endpoint

 The GDC Portal has a quicksearch functionality that allows for a project, case, or file to be queried from a search box.
-This function calls the `/all` endpoint and gives the top matches to the query.
+This function calls the `/v0/all` endpoint, which retrieves the top cases, files, and projects that match to the query.
 The quicksearch can also be used programmatically through the API.
 For example, a search term of 'TCGA' would produce the following query:

 ```Shell
 curl "https://api.gdc.cancer.gov/v0/all?query=TCGA&size=5"